sensu/sensu-docs/content/sensu-go/6.0/learn/learn-sensu-sandbox.md

 ---
 title: "Learn Sensu Go"
 description: "Here’s everything you need to start learning Sensu Go, including how to set up the Sensu Go sandbox and your first three lesson plans.
-Learn how to create a monitoring event and event pipeline, as well as automate event production with the Sensu agent."
+Learn how to create an observability event and event pipeline, as well as automate event production with the Sensu agent."
 version: "6.0"
 product: "Sensu Go"
 ---